nhsuk/nhsuk-prototype-kit/README.md

 ## Running the application

-Clone the repo: `git clone https://github.com/davidhunter08/prototyping-kit-test prototyping-kit-test` and whilst in the project directory `cd prototyping-kit-test`, install the required npm packages with: `npm install`
+Clone the repo: `git clone https://github.com/nhsuk/nhsuk-prototype-kit nhsuk-prototype-kit` and whilst in the project directory `cd nhsuk-prototype-kit`, install the required npm packages with: `npm install`

 Run the project in development mode `npm run watch` and visit <a href="http://localhost:3000">http://localhost:3000</a>.